MCT oil converts fat into fuel for better brain power

 However, the best way to boost brainpower involves stacking multiple brain boosters with MCT oil in a complete, comprehensive brainpower stack.

-To achieve ultimate brainpower, stack Mind Lab Pro® and Performance Lab® MCT with:
+To achieve ultimate brainpower, stack Mind Lab Pro® and Performance Lab® MCT oil with:

 Stim-free antioxidant complex that restores malfunctioning mitochondria for optimized energy production and efficiency.